The Ritz-Carlton Corner Studio - 17 series

 • price 2 of 4

 Got a date with Springsteen, Federer or the Perth Wildcats?
-Peppers is the place to be.
-Located just three minutes from the RAC Arena, on a clear night you don’t even need tickets to hear the shows.
+Rydges is the place to be.
+Located just a three-minute walk from the RAC Arena, on a clear night you don’t even need tickets to hear the shows.
 Don’t feel up to venturing out?
 Order wood-fired pizza and wine straight to your room from the local legends at Costanza's Simple Italian.
-While comfortably furnished though, the nightlife, restaurants and shopping on nearby King Street beckon you to get amongst it.
+While comfortably furnished, though, the nightlife and restaurants on nearby Queen Street and Wolf Lane beckon you to get amongst it.
+While King Street demands a spot of luxury shopping with big brands like Tiffany, Chanel and Louis Vuitton in the mix – at least worth a suss for the high-end interiors and stunning facades.

 Time Out tip: Grab a coffee from the nearby La Veen Coffee.
 Save room for the banana bread with whipped butter.